-Spice up your sandwiches with this buffalo chicken salad!
+Spice up your sandwiches with this buffalo chicken salad recipe!
 This easy chicken salad features almonds, blue cheese crumbles, celery, wing sauce, and more in a zippy and better-for-you sauce.
-Using a rotisserie chicken makes this chicken salad recipe a breeze!
+Using a rotisserie chicken makes this chicken salad a breeze.

 Another day, another buffalo chicken recipe.
 Or so it seems!
 Buffalo sauce makes frequent appearances in my off-blog eats, so it’s not a stretch to say quite a few buffalo recipes have made it onto here, too.

 This one came to fruition after I did a serious pantry inventory.
 We have a good amount of kitchen storage, which means I don’t necessarily have much restraint when it comes to stocking up on dry goods when I see a sale.